Karina-Bl/e2eCypressTesting/README.md

 $ git clone https://github.com/Karina-Bl/cypressTesting.git

-2. Run the test(s) Cypress Launchpad  using npm from the project's root terminal with the following command:
+1. Run the tests Cypress Launchpad  using npm from the project's root terminal with the following:
 $ npm run cypress:open